chanzuckerberg/chalice-app-template/README.md

 This repo is an AWS Lambda serverless app template with Terraform deployment management.
 It is intended to guide you to good choices for ease of development and operations, without being overly opinionated about your workflow.

-[AWS Lambda](https://aws.amazon.com/lambda/) is a serverless application platform that we use to build web services, APIs, and event handlers on AWS.
+[AWS Lambda](https://aws.amazon.com/lambda/) is a serverless application platform that we use to build web applications, services/APIs, and event handlers on AWS.
 Lambda scales quickly to accommodate burst loads, and integrates tightly with [many AWS event sources](http://docs.aws.amazon.com/lambda/latest/dg/invoking-lambda-function.html), allowing us to build simpler, more efficient and maintainable applications on AWS.